leberhard10/RoboND-Rover-Project/Search_and_Sample_Writeup.md

 Fidelity improvement was returned to 1 degree and the focus became the default parameters in drive_rover.py.
 Since the image processing would halt if the roll and pitch was greater than +- 1 degree, then the movement and rotation speed needed to be decreased.
 A significant improvement after capping the velocity at 1 meter per second.
 It takes twice as long to map the environment, but the fidelity appears to be staying above 60% (requirement is a fidelity of at least 60%).
 The longer the rover was running, the closer to 60% it became.

 ![velocity_correction]

+At this point it was noticed that the analysis image was not displayed in autonomous mode.
+Another section was added to the Rover_Test document to duplicate the behavior and speed up debugging.
+It turns out that numpy will silently fail an unsafe type conversion of a float64 to a uint8.
+Scaled the float before calling astype and the analysis step is visible.
+Another threshold method was also added to fix the areas of the image that didn't have red, green or blue in the analysis step.